 How to Use a Postpartum Sitz Bath

 - Whether you use cold or warm water is a personal preference, just don’t use hot water because you may burn yourself.
 I found warm water to be gentler and more soothing.
+I suggest using filtered water because tap water can have chlorine, fluoride and other chemicals you don’t want in your body.

 Using Herbs in a Healing Sitz Bath